Peruvian political crisis (2016–present): 2021 elections and controversy

+Pedro Castillo, the unexpected winner of the 2021 elections.
+It wasn't until the very end that he appeared in the polls.

-The 2021 elections contained the most amount of candidates of any recent elections, containing almost 18 candidates.
+The 2021 elections contained the most candidates at that time, containing almost 18 candidates.
 Among them were Pedro Castillo, who had led the 2017 Teacher's strike; Keiko Fujimori; and businessman Rafael López Aliaga.
 Castillo's campaign with the Communist Free Peru Party, which often promoted the views of Fidel Castro and Hugo Chávez, brought controversy due to their views regarding Venezuelans in the country, as well as campaigning for the expulsion of DEA agents and the pardon of rebel leader Antauro Humala.

 On 23 May, a mass killing of eighteen people occurred in San Miguel del Ene, a rural area in the Vizcatán del Ene District of Satipo Province.
 Along with the corpses, some of which were burned, leaflets signed by the MPCP were found, featuring the hammer and sickle and defining the attack as a social cleansing operation.
 The leaflets also called for a boycott of the 6 June elections and accused those who voted for Keiko Fujimori and her Popular Force party of treason.
 The military quickly accused Shining Path of the attack, although they were allegedly referring to the MCPC.
 However, no formal investigation had been performed before the links to Shining Path were claimed.
 OjoPúblico described the media release by the military as "an inaccurate reference to the Shining Path."

 The attack and subsequent media coverage would provide increased support for Fujimori, whose rhetoric aligned Castillo with armed communists.
 The Fujimori campaign used the attack as a springboard for support, pointing to alleged ties between MOVADEF, a Shining Path political group, and Castillo, attempting to align him to the attack.
 Fujimori expressed condemnation against the attack during a press conference in Tarapoto as well as regret that "bloody acts" still happened in the country and her condolences to the relatives of the victims.
 Pedro Castillo also condemned the killings during a rally in Huánuco, expressing solidarity towards the relatives of the victims and also urging the National Police to investigate the attack to clarify the events.
 Vladimir Cerrón, Secretary General of Free Peru, stated that "the right-wing needed [Shining] Path to win"; Cerrón deleted the tweet moments later while condemning any act of terrorism.
 Prime Minister Nuria Esparch, who held the position of the Ministry of Defense, condemned the attack and guaranteed that the electoral process would take place normally.